-If you have decided to pursue a job in law enforcement, you need to be prepared to prove that you are a worthy candidate.
+If you have decided to pursue a job in law enforcement, you need to be prepared to prove that you are a qualified candidate.
 This means taking several tests to show that your physical skills, psychological readiness and knowledge make you an eligible police officer candidate.

-The police written test is a crucial step in the hiring process that makes some of the candidates quite nervous, while others underestimate its importance.
+The police written test is a crucial step in the hiring process that makes some candidates quite nervous, while others underestimate its importance.
 If you know what to expect and how to prepare properly for the written exam, you will avoid both.
 So, let’s have a look at what the police written exam consists of and learn some tips how to score a better result.

 What is the police written exam?

 The written portion of the police testing process is meant to determine if the applicant possesses the foundational skills necessary to perform the work of a police officer.
-The police academy will provide training in search and seizure, probably cause, and reasonable suspicion.
-However, there is not time in the academy to teach basic skills such as math, spelling, grammar, and reading comprehension.
+The police academy will provide training in search and seizure, probable cause, and reasonable suspicion.
+However, there is not enough time in the academy to teach basic skills such as math, spelling, grammar, and reading comprehension.
 It is expected that applicants bring these basic skills with them.
 A police officer who has such poor spelling that they cannot write a legible police report will find it difficult to do the job.
 Therefore, a police department says come to us with basic skills and we will teach you the rest.

 Police written tests are not unlike college entrance exams such as an ACT or SAT.
 In general, police written exams cover reading comprehension, spelling, math, grammar, and analytical skills.
 The written test can also include a report writing test.
 Generally, a passing score is 70% or better.
 A higher result will place you better in the following stages of the selection criteria.
 Therefore, it is advisable to invest some time and money in your proper preparation.
 Many departments have a study guide that can be beneficial as a starting point.
 Below, you will find more ideas on how to prepare.